Cardiac Rehabilitation / Secondary Prevention Programs:

 * Increased knowledge about pulmonary disease and its management.

 * Enhanced ability to perform activities of daily living.

 * Return to work for some patients.

-For a list of Cardiac and Pulmonary Rehabilitation programs in Minnesota check our program directory.
+For a list of Cardiac, Pulmonary and PAD Rehabilitation programs in Minnesota check our program directory.